X-on/surgeryconnect-patient-api-docs/source/includes/_introduction.md

 # Introduction

-**Surgery Connect Patients API** is a collection of cloud services that act as a communication channel between the Surgery Connect patient apps, and Surgery Connect staff apps.
+**Surgery Connect Patient API** is a collection of cloud services that act as a communication channel between the Surgery Connect patient apps, and Surgery Connect staff apps.

 These APIs provides features for communicating and interacting with patients: